Composition

 All students undergo a re-enrollment process every year in which their progress in the program is evaluated by the DGS in consultation with the faculty (first and second years) and their advisors (after year three).
 Readmission to the program is not automatic.
 During the first two years students are expected to perform satisfactorily in their seminars and participate in the musicological community at large.
 Students working on their dissertation need to demonstrate adequate progress and should be maintaining close contact with their advisors.

-The Bryan Fund offers funding for travel and equipment needs of graduate students during their period of enrollment (Years 1-5 for Composition and Years 1-6 for Musicology).
+The Music Department provides each graduate student with a pool of research funding for travel, equipment, and other approved needs.
+Incoming graduate students may receive up to $2,400 per year for five years as research funds to be accessible until end of G7 or the semester in which dissertation defense occurs, whichever comes first.
 The Dean’s Fund for Scholarly Travel provides support (up to $800/year) to enrolled graduate students (Years 3 – DCE1) invited to present a scholarly research paper at a conference or meeting.
 A list of other available funding is available through the Graduate School.

 Graduate students receive their stipend checks monthly on the last working day of the month, though December pay is typically distributed before Christmas.
 Students are encouraged to sign up for Direct Deposit through TigerHub.